Big Brother 17 (American season): HouseGuests

 On June 16, 2015, 14 HouseGuests were announced by CBS, including Audrey Middleton, the first transgender contestant to appear on the American version of Big Brother, professional wrestler and former WWE NXT competitor Austin Matelson and Vanessa Rousso, who, when the season began, was ranked among the top five women in poker history in terms of all-time money winnings.
 On June 25, 2015, The Amazing Race 26 alumni Jackie Ibarra and Jeff Weldon were revealed as the 15th and 16th HouseGuests as part of the first Takeover.
 It was later revealed that HouseGuest Liz Nolan and her twin sister, Julia, were competing as one for the Twin Twist; after surviving the first five evictions, the twins began competing separately, increasing the total number of HouseGuests to 17, the most ever in an American season of Big Brother.

 Future appearances

-In the Big Brother version of The Price is Right, James Huling and Da'Vonne Rogers were both selected as competitors of the show.
-James and Da'Vonne both returned as HouseGuests on Big Brother 18.
-Jason Roy was a HouseGuest on Big Brother: Over the Top, while Liz Nolan made an appearance for a Halloween event.
-In 2020, Da'Vonne returned for a third time to compete on Big Brother: All-Stars.
+In the Big Brother version of The Price Is Right, James Huling and Da'Vonne Rogers were both selected as competitors of the show.
+In 2016, Huling and Rogers both returned as HouseGuests on Big Brother 18.
+Later that year, Jason Roy competed on Big Brother: Over the Top, while Liz Nolan made an appearance for a Halloween event.
+In 2020, Rogers returned for a third time to compete on Big Brother: All-Stars.

-Outside Big Brother, Da'Vonne Rogers also competed on MTV's The Challenge: Final Reckoning, where she was paired with Big Brother 18 castmate Jozea Flores.
-Da'Vonne Rogers, Liz Nolan, and Julia Nolan all appeared on The Challenge: War of the Worlds.
-Da'Vonne also appeared on the fifth season of Ex on the Beach.
+Outside Big Brother, Da'Vonne Rogers also competed on MTV's The Challenge: Final Reckoning.
+Later in 2019, Rogers returned alongside Liz & Julia Nolan on The Challenge: War of the Worlds.
+In 2022, Rogers appeared on the fifth season of Ex on the Beach.
+In 2024, Rogers competed on the Amazon Freevee reality TV series The Goat.
+In 2025, Rogers competed on the fifth season of The Challenge: All Stars.

+In 2025, the Nolan twins made a cameo appearance in the Week 3 HOH Competition in Big Brother 27.